MLB Rumors: Bryce Harper Will Sign With New York Yankees, Predicts ‘Bleacher Report’

 Bryce Harper has had a bit of a down season this year with the Washington Nationals, but is still expected to receive a massive payday this offseason in free agency.
-Whether he chooses to re-sign with the Nationals or heads elsewhere, there is a decent chance that Harper could become the highest-paid player in baseball.
+Whether he chooses to re-sign with the Nationals or head elsewhere, there is a decent chance that Harper could become the highest-paid player in baseball.

 Looking ahead at the upcoming offeason, quite a few teams are going to throw big money at Harper.
 He will have the opportunity to pick from almost any team that he wants to play the next chapter of his career with.
 One team that is expected to show interest in him is the New York Yankees, who obviously have enough money to spend to get him.